DaDaCheng/WalkPooling/README.md

 ## Reproducibility

-Reproduce the Table 1, 2, 3, 4 in the paper.
+Reproduce Table 1, 2, 3, 4 in the paper.

 	./dash/run.sh